Tickets

 • How many visitors does Neuschwanstein Castle see every year?

-According to official figures, the castle attracts around 1.5 million visitors annually, making it one of the most visited castles in Europe.
+The Disney Castle of Munich attracts around 1.5 million visitors annually, making it one of the most visited castles in Europe.

 • Does Neuschwanstein Castle offer parking facilities?

-Neuschwanstein Castle Timings
+Neuschwanstein Castle opening hours

-Best Time To Visit Neuschwanstein Castle
+Best time to visit Neuschwanstein Castle

-Where Is Neuschwanstein Castle Located?
+Where Is Neuschwanstein Castle located?

-Getting To Neuschwanstein Castle in Munich
+Getting to Neuschwanstein Castle from Munich

 By Public Transport